HONORABLE LEON RUCHELSMAN, Presiding

 City / TA Discovery Part (CDP) Rules

-NO IN PERSON APPEARANCES AT THIS TIME.
+ONLY COURT APPROVED IN-PERSON APPEARANCES AT THIS TIME.

 Use applicable court form and detail and include all outstanding discovery with proposed on or before certain dates.